 The problem of inadequate coverage seems to plague households of all ages.
 A five-figure life insurance payout can pay for a funeral, but it will not offer much economic insulation to a family after a wage earner dies.
 Bankrate found that 47% of the Americans who have life insurance have policies with coverage amounts of $100,000 or lower.
 Twenty-one percent of Americans have policies with death benefits of $25,000 or lower.1

 How much coverage is adequate for you?
 Ideally, you should determine that with the help of an insurance professional.
 As a rough rule of thumb, the death benefit on a policy should be about 15 times your income.
 If you are considering a term life policy, the term should not end before your envisioned retirement age.2

 Life insurance can also be valuable while you are alive.
-A policy with cash value components may grow over time.
+A policy with cash value components may grow over time, either by a fixed amount per year or a variable amount as a result of the insurer directing some of the assets into underlying equity investments.
+(In such cases, it is also possible for the cash value to decline if the underlying investments do poorly.)
 After a while, you may be able to borrow against the cash value.
 Sometimes the payout amount on these types of policies can be adjusted as well as the size of the premiums.
 Of course, you must keep paying the premiums to keep any kind of permanent life or term life policy in force.3

 While you may decide you prefer one kind of policy over another, the important thing is to have coverage in place – not just to reassure yourself, but those you love.
 Life insurance can help a spouse or a family maintain financial equilibrium at a time when it is most needed.